howardosborne/jmeter_training/README.md

 - soak
 - stress
 - spike

-and other test patterns
+- custom patterns

 ### Analysis and Reporting

 Capture results and create HTML reports.

-Introduce other reporting options.
+Introduce other reporting options such as:

-Graphite/Prometheus/Influxdb/Grafana
+- Graphite
+- Prometheus
+- Influxdb
+- Grafana

-PowerBI
+- PowerBI

 ### Integrating with CI/CD process
 Using Jenkins to execute tests

-### Useful links
+## Useful links
+The following links will also be useful:
 #### Make jmx files from har files
 https://converter.blazemeter.com/